pkdindustries/soulshack/README.md

   -m, --chunkmax int          maximum number of characters to send as a single message (default 350) -d, --directory string      personalities configuration directory (default "./personalities")
       --discordtoken string   discord bot token
-      --goodbye string        prompt to be used when the bot leaves the channel (default "goodbye.")
       --greeting string       prompt to be used when the bot joins the channel (default "hello.")
   -h, --help                  help for soulshack
   -H, --history int           maximum number of lines of context to keep per session (default 15)